dmulholl/pyro/lib/readme.md

-# Libraries
+# Third-Party Libraries

 This directory contains third-party libraries used by Pyro.

-* Each library has its own individual license.
+* Every library in this directory has its own individual license file.

-* Every library has been released under a permissive open source license, e.g. MIT, BSD, or public domain.
+* Every library in this directory has been released under a permissive open source license, e.g. MIT, BSD, or public domain.